 How do you start dreadlocks?

-Developing dreadlocks requires a step by step process which is quite different from making your natural hair and this doesn’t matter if you are planning to lock it your self at home or employ the help of a professional, there are many ways dreadlocks can be made as pertaining to the kind of dreadlock to be formed but below are some of the step by step process to start dreadlock.
+Developing dreadlocks requires a step-by-step process which is quite different from making your natural hair and this doesn’t matter if you are planning to lock it yourself at home or employ the help of a professional, there are many ways dreadlocks can be made about the kind of dreadlock to be formed but below are some of the step-by-step process to start dreadlock.